ehpc-lab/docker-conda-course/README.md

 The main elements of Docker are Dockerfile, Image and Container.
 For this tutorial, we do not use the Dockerfile and how to build up to it for the moment.

 **What is a Dockerfile?**
-A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+<p>A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.
-This page describes the commands you can use in a Dockerfile
+This page describes the commands you can use in a Dockerfile</p>

 **What is a Docker image?**
-A Docker image is a file used to execute code in a Docker container.
+<p>A Docker image is a file used to execute code in a Docker container.
 Docker images act as a set of instructions to build a Docker container, like a template.
 Docker images also act as the starting point when using Docker.
-An image is comparable to a snapshot in virtual machine (VM) environments.
+An image is comparable to a snapshot in virtual machine (VM) environments.</p>

 **What is a container in Docker?**
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+<p>A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.</p>

 Download Docker image
 ```